SunFounderSupport/SunFounderSupport.github.io/source/arduino/sloth.md

 ## Unkonwn board is displayed when the program is downloaded

 1. It may be because the pl2303 driver is not installed

+## When the servo is calibrated, the servo rotates more than 180 degrees
+ Because the servo calibration can adjust the Angle is limited (40 degrees).
+When there is an exaggerated rotation during the servo calibration, it indicates that the servo test program was not run before assembly.

+Remove the abnormal steering gear and retest the servo.
+After the steering gear turns to 90 degrees, reinstall the servo.